 To improve sensitivity, several things can be done.
 First, the noise figure of the receiver can be reduced.
 Since front end noise dominates the 0.16 mV rms, each dB reduction in noise figure translates to an additional dB of sensitivity.
 Second, providing broadband AGC can improve sensitivity by the range of the AGC.
-However, the AGC would only provide useful improvements if all in-band signals are kept to an absolute minimal power level so that AGC can be kept near the maximum gain.
+However, the AGC would only provide useful improvements if all in-band signals were kept to an absolute minimal power level so that AGC could be kept near the maximum gain.

 This noise limited example does not adequately demonstrate the true limitations in a wideband receiver.
 Other limitations such as SFDR are more restrictive than SNR and noise.
-Assume that the analog-to-digital converter has an SFDR specification of $-80~\rm dBFS$ or $-76~\rm dBm$ (Full scale = $+4~\rm dBm$).
-Also assume that a tolerable carrier-to-interferer (C/I) (different from C/N) ratio is $18~\rm dB$.
-This means that the minimum signal level is $-62~\rm dBFS$ ($-80~\rm plus$ 18) or $-58~\rm dBm$.
-At the antenna, this is $-88~\rm dBm$.
-Therefore, as can be seen, SFDR (single or multitone) would limit receiver performance in this example.
-However, as shown previously, SFDR can be greatly improved through the use of dither (Figures 19, 22).
+Assume that the analog-to-digital converter has an SFDR specification of -80 dBFS or -76 dBm (full scale = +4 dBm).
+Also assume that a tolerable carrier-to-interferer (C/I) (different from C/N) ratio is 18 dB.
+This means that the minimum signal level is -62 dBFS (-80 plus 18) or -58 dBm.
+At the antenna, this is -88 dBm.
+Therefore, as can be seen, SFDR (single or multi-tone) would limit receiver performance in this example.
+However, as shown previously, SFDR can be greatly improved through the use of dither (TPCs 13 and 16).
 In many cases, the addition of the out-of-band dither can improve receiver sensitivity nearly to that limited by thermal noise.